 Summary

-Hair maintenance and styling for your newborn don't require much expertise.
+Hair maintenance and styling for your newborn does not require much expertise.
 To achieve these hairstyles, you will need a hair tie that is gentle on your baby's hair.
 Check out Burlyband's hair ties.
 We have a hair tie for everybody!